jbittel/django-mama-cas/docs/installation.rst

 Prerequisites
 -------------

 The primary prerequisite of MamaCAS is `Django`_ itself.
-MamaCAS supports the last two major release versions of Django and the current LTS release, generally following Django's `support policy`_.
+MamaCAS works with `supported versions`_ of Django as well as `Long-term support (LTS) releases`_.
 Other versions of Django may work, but are not officially tested or supported.
-See the `Django downloads`_ page for information on downloading and installing Django.
+See the `Django downloads`_ page for download and installation details.

-If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll need to install the `Requests`_ and `defusedxml`_ libraries.
+If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll also need to install the `Requests`_ and `defusedxml`_ libraries.
 The optional `gevent`_ module may also be installed to enable asynchronous single sign-out requests.